 Later that evening I went for dinner in a local restaurant with a group of old school friends who had been at the ceremony that day.
 I tried to engage with the light-hearted conversations about what everyone had been up to and how we all were, but my mind kept flicking back to the ‘light’ women I had met at the reception, and the shaking practice they had told me about, and the picture of Ratu that I had tucked away in my bag.
 I was looking forward to the bus journey back home to London that night, when I could be on my own at last to chew over the experiences of the day and ponder what the significance of my introduction to Ratu Bagus might be.

 The above piece is an extract from my book The Philosophy of a Mad Man, in which I recall my spiritual journey and how I eventually came to believe in Jesus Christ.
-For more information or to buy the book, click here.
-Thank you for reading.
+The book is currently available for free — visit the Books page for further information.